gsknnft/QWormhole/README.md

 ```
 ## Architecture

-QWormhole abstracts the transport layer, selecting native or TS based on
-availability and preference.
-The runtime layer handles orchestration,
-framing, rate limiting, and handshake semantics.
+QWormhole abstracts the transport layer, selecting native or TS based on availability and preference.
+The runtime layer handles orchestration, framing, and handshake semantics.

 Client (TS/native)
     ↕ length-prefixed frames